rucio/rucio/etc/docker/dev/README.rst

    $> docker exec -it dev_rucio_1 /bin/bash

 Git Hook
 --------

-Replace the `pre-commit` hook provided in `tools` with the one provided here.
+Replace the `pre-commit` hook provided in `tools` with the one provided `here <https://github.com/rucio/rucio/blob/master/etc/docker/dev/pre-commit>`_.
 It runs `pylint` in the rucio development container rather then in the local system.